janahofmann/janahofmann.github.io/_pages/about.md

 ### As Student
 * Summer 2018: Coach for Mathematics Precourse at Saarland University
 * Summer 2017:	Lecturer and Coach for Mathematics Precourse at Saarland University<br>
-  received **BeStE award** for student initiatives and extraordinary commitment
+  :trophy: **BeStE award** for student initiatives and extraordinary commitment
 * Summer 2017:	Student TA for Theoretical Computer Science at the School of Informatics, University of Edinburgh
 * Winter 2016/2017:	Student TA for Informatics I – Functional Programming at the School of Informatics, University of Edinburgh
 * Summer 2016: Coach for Mathematics Precourse, Saarland University